Using Internet Computers

 The Marion Public Library does not provide e-mail accounts for its patrons.

 As with all library materials, the parent or guardian of minor children assumes responsibility for supervising access to Internet resources in the Library.
 The Marion Public Library recognizes that some patrons have had little or no experience with Internet use or are concerned about its impact on their families.
 Library staff cannot provide in-depth training but may be able to offer searching suggestions, to answer questions, or to locate self-help books.
-The Library will sponsor ongoing educational sessions for parents and new users.

 Computer and Internet access from the Library is a privilege, not a right.
 Violation of these guidelines or other misuse of the Library’s computers and services may result in loss of computer privileges, loss of Library borrowing privileges, expulsion from the Library, or civil/criminal prosecution.